Penguinpanda99/Dice-Roller-III/README.md

 ## Project Evolution

-This is Version 2 of my D&D Roller project:
+This is Version 2 of my Dice Roller project:
 - **V1**: Desktop application using Python + Tkinter
 - **V2**: Web application using Python + Streamlit (this version)